October 1997 Loomis Fargo robbery: Arrests, trials, and convictions

 After successfully tracing Ghantt's phone call, FBI agents coordinated with Mexican police to arrest Ghantt on March 1, 1998, at Playa del Carmen, a city near Cancun.
 The next day, Steve and Michelle Chambers, Kelly Campbell, and four others were arrested.

 On March 12, a Charlotte grand jury indicted the eight co-conspirators for bank larceny and money laundering; the latter offense was included because of how they spent the stolen money.

 Nine other relatives and friends were also charged with money laundering, as they had co-signed for safe deposit boxes used to store some of the money; prosecutors opted to charge them on the grounds that they should have known the money was obtained illegally.
 On similar grounds, four other people were ultimately also charged with money laundering.

 All but one of the defendants pleaded guilty.
-They received sentences and probation ranging from several years to 11 years and three months in federal prison for Steve Chambers, who was also fined more than $3,500,000.
-The only defendant to not plead guilty, Chambers's attorney Jeff Guller, was found guilty of money laundering and sentenced to eight years in prison.
+They received sentences ranging from probation for the safe deposit box buyers to 11 years and three months in federal prison for Steve Chambers, who was also fined more than $3,500,000.
+The only defendant to not plead guilty, Chambers' attorney Jeff Guller, was found guilty of money laundering and sentenced to eight years in prison.
 By comparison, Ghantt served seven years in prison and was fined $26,000.
 He was released in 2006.
 Michelle Chambers received a harsher sentence than Ghantt — seven years and eight months — because she had violated several bond conditions.

 The defendants were the targets of many barbed jokes in Charlotte and across the country, in part because of their extravagant spending.
 For a time, it was nicknamed "the hillbilly heist" because nearly all of the major players in the case came from small towns around Charlotte.

 It was later confirmed by the FBI that more than 88% of the stolen cash had been located or otherwise accounted for.
 More than 2 million dollars is still missing to this day.